aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 - The IAM account number listed above is a value provided by Microsoft in their documentation (hard-coded to the same value for all customers).
 - The value of `sts:ExternalId`, shown as `{CUSTOMER-VALUE-HERE}` above, must be replaced with the ID of the Log Analytics Workspace in your Azure tenant.
+- This information is based on the requirements published [here](https://docs.microsoft.com/en-us/azure/sentinel/connect-aws?tabs=s3#create-an-aws-assumed-role-and-grant-access-to-the-aws-sentinel-account) as of 2022-03-10.

 ### 1.6.16.
 Does the ASEA include a full SIEM solution?